-This Question and Answer document has been developed by the Minnesota Department of Education (MDE) to clarify 21st Century Community Learning Centers (21st CCLC) requirements during school closings due to COVID-19.
+This Question and Answer document has been developed by the Minnesota Department of Education (MDE) to clarify 21st Century Community Learning Centers (21st CCLC) requirement during school closings due to COVID-19.
 This document will be updated as necessary as the situation evolves.
 Please refer to it before contacting MDE staff to see if your question has been answered.

 Question: Can 21st CCLC programming occur during the school closure period (March 18-27)?

-Answer: 21st CCLC grantees may provide distance enrichment programs.
+Answer: Yes, 21st CCLC grantees may provide distance enrichment programs.
 Distance enrichment programs may be offered online, by telephone, or through home delivery of program materials.
 To the extent possible, distance enrichment programming must align with the distance learning plans of the schools your students attend.

 Question: When can distance enrichment programs be offered?

 Answer: Grantees may deliver distance enrichment programs to students while schools are closed March 18 to March 27 for the planning period outlined in the Governor’s Executive Order 20-02.

 During this planning period, grantees are encouraged to work with districts to develop distance learning plans that will include plans for when and how instruction will be provided to students.
 Grantees should work with the schools their students attend to identify what they have determined to be instructional time as part of their distance learning plan.

 When districts begin implementing their distance learning plans, grantees may provide programming opportunities during non-instructional times.

 (Updated 4/3/2020) Question: May 21st CCLC programs continue to pay staff during the school closure period as well as during the period that schools are implementing their distance learning plans?